-Additional financial information is provided in the Company's Consolidated Financial Statements and Management's Discussion and Analysis for the year ended December 31, 2015.
+Additional financial information is provided in the Company's audited Consolidated Financial Statements and MD&A for the year ended December 31, 2016.
 Information related to directors' and officers' remuneration and indebtedness, principal holders of the Company's securities, and securities authorized for issuance under equity compensation plans is contained in the Company's Management Information Circular for its most recent annual meeting of shareholders.
 All of these documents can be obtained from SEDAR or from Equitable's corporate website.